 Diagnostic mammography to look for masses and calcifications.

-Breast ultrasound to further evaluate information from the physical examination or mammography.
+Breast ultrasound to further evaluate information from the physical exam or mammography.

-If there is discharge, other than breast milk, from the nipples, request a laboratory microscopic examination of the discharge.
+If there is discharge, other than breast milk, from the nipples, request a laboratory microscopic exam of the discharge.

 If there is discharge, other than breast milk, from the nipples, request a ductogram X-ray of the nipples.